-Join Curt Frye for an in-depth discussion in this video Introducing object-oriented programming, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Introducing object-oriented programming, part of Learning VBA in Excel (2010).

 If we are going to talk about Visual Basic for applications, which is a programming language, first, we need to discuss what exactly is a programming language?
 For our purposes, it's just a system statement you use to manipulate a computer.
 At a minimum, you need to be able to put data into the computer, store it there, manipulate the data, and produce output.
 So, with that perspective in mind, let's talk about Visual Basic for applications, which is an object -oriented programming language.
 Object-oriented programming focuses on the objects involved in the calculation.
 In Excel, you would think of a workbook, or a worksheet, or perhaps a range of cells, as an object.